rexgarland/civic-iq/README.md

 ```
 yarn install
-yarn start
+yarn start # watches, builds and serves static files
 ```

 ## How to add/edit a question

-You can add more questions by simply editing `data/questions.md` and then running `yarn build` to render them into `website/questions.js`.
+You can add more questions by simply editing `data/questions.md` and then running `yarn build` to render the site.

 Here's a simple example of the syntax: